Supply of prohibited drugs

 Knowledge

-The third element the Crown must prove is that [the accused] knew or believed at the time [he/she] supplied the substance to the other person that it was a prohibited drug.
-The Crown does not have to prove [he/she] knew the drug was the particular one specified in the charge, but it does have to prove [he/she] knew or believed that the substance was a prohibited drug.
-The Crown may do so by showing [the accused] actually knew or believed that what was being supplied was a prohibited drug, or was aware that there was a significant or real chance that it was.
+The third element the Crown must prove is that the accused knew or believed at the time they supplied the substance to the other person that it was a prohibited drug.
+The Crown does not have to prove they knew the drug was the particular one specified in the charge, but it does have to prove they knew or believed that the substance was a prohibited drug.
+The Crown may do so by showing the accused actually knew or believed that what was being supplied was a prohibited drug.

 [Where appropriate, add

-It is [the accused’s] actual knowledge or belief which must be proved by the Crown, and not simply what some person in [the accused’s] position may have known or believed.
+It is the accused’s actual knowledge or belief which must be proved by the Crown, and not simply what some person in the accused’s position may have known or believed.
 However, you may infer or conclude what a person knew or believed from considering all the surrounding circumstances, provided any such inference or conclusion is a rational one and is not based on mere speculation or suspicion.
-Because of the requirement that the Crown proves this element of the offence beyond reasonable doubt, any inference or conclusion you draw about [the accused’s] knowledge or belief must be the only rational inference or conclusion open on the evidence.
-In this context, you may consider as one of the circumstances to be taken into account what a reasonable person in the position of [the accused] would have known or believed as to the nature of the substance being supplied.
-However, I must stress that what you are concerned with is whether you are satisfied beyond reasonable doubt that [the accused] [himself/herself] had this knowledge or belief at the time of the supply.]
+If you are satisfied the accused was aware there was a significant or real chance the substance was a prohibited drug it would be open to you to draw the inference that this element has been proved.
+Because of the requirement that the Crown proves this element of the offence beyond reasonable doubt, any inference or conclusion you draw about the accused’s knowledge or belief must be the only rational inference or conclusion open on the evidence.
+In this context, you may consider as one of the circumstances to be taken into account what a reasonable person in the position of the accused would have known or believed as to the nature of the substance being supplied.]

 [Canvass evidence on the issue of knowledge etc and opposing submissions.]